sifat009/tree2folder/README.md

 - Lines ending with `/` are treated as directories.
 Indentation (spaces) defines nesting.
 - Tree characters like `├─`, `└─`, and `│` are ignored, so you can paste output from `tree` or similar utilities and it will still work.
+- **Spacing**: Use consistent indentation with spaces (not tabs).
+Each level of nesting should use the same number of spaces (typically 2 or 4 spaces per level).
 - Files are created empty by default.
 If a path already exists, behavior depends on the CLI implementation (it may skip, warn, or overwrite).
 Test in a temporary folder if you are unsure.

 Contributing